rust-lang/prev.rust-lang.org/faq.md

 ### What do named type parameters like `<T=Foo>` in generic types mean?

 These are called [associated types](https://doc.rust-lang.org/stable/book/associated-types.html), and they allow for the expression of trait bounds that can't be expressed with a `where` clause.
+For example, a generic bound `X: Bar<T=Foo>` means "`X` must implement the trait `Bar`, and in that implementation of `Bar`, `X` must choose `Foo` for `Bar`'s associated type, `T`."
+Examples of where such a constraint cannot be expressed via a `where` clause include trait objects like `Box<Bar<T=Foo>>`.

-In essence, for a generic type with some type parameters, it is often unecessary to include those type parameters in a function taking that generic type as a parameter.
+Associated types exist because, for a generic type with some type parameters, it is often unecessary to include those type parameters in a function taking that generic type as a parameter.
 The function shouldn't have to care about being generic over the types which make up the generic type (say, the node and edge types in a graph), but only about being generic over the type itself.

-### Can I override operators?
+### Can I overload operators?
 Which ones and how?

 You can provide custom implementations for a variety of operators using their associated traits: `Add` for `+`, `Mul` for `*`.
 It looks like this: